 The Beach Boy’s hit song, “Wouldn’t It Be Nice” uses two of the figures illustrated in the previous example.
 Here is the marked-up score.
 Listen a few times and see what sense you might make of my annotations before reading my comments.“Wouldn’t It Be Nice,” by The Beach Boys

-Not many songs begin with their hook.
-This one does.
-It makes perfect sense for the song’s message.
+Only about 4% of songs begin with their hook.
+This is one of them.
+And it makes perfect sense for the song’s message.
 Try something.
 Sing the words “wouldn’t it be nice,” returning to the first note on “nice” as I’ve notated in the graphic.
 This predictable version kills off all dreaminess, along with every ounce of zest for life!

 Next, check out the setup for the money note – that high G on “stay.”
 The main body of this idea is the Run that I’ve highlighted.
 Breaking the natural tendency of the Run (which we heard in the previous example) would be surprising enough on its own.
 But Wilson makes it even more surprising by letting us hear the Run continue predictably to the D the first time through (a few bars earlier on the lyric “that”).
 Again, I urge you to test this for yourself.
 Try singing this pair of phrases the same way both times.
 The first time, let both Runs lead to D. The second time, let both Runs leap to the high G. I think you’ll agree that we have a prime example of the title of this blog.
 Wilson uses predictable to make this melody more surprising.
 (And delightful, and expressive, and memorable, and …)